Sharaz15/SalesDataVisualiser/README.md

 ## Mappers

 - **Custom ClassMap:** A custom `ClassMap` is created to map the CSV columns to the `Product` model properties.
 This ensures each column in the CSV is correctly assigned to its corresponding property in the model.
-- **Trimming Headers:** The headers are trimmed to remove any leading or trailing whitespace.
-This is crucial to avoid errors during mapping if the CSV headers have unintended spaces.

 ## Converters